M4GNV5/DocGreenESA5000-Dashboard/README.md

 This repository contains some utilities and selfmade documentation of the DocGreen ESA 5000 sold by Lidl in December 2019.
 Lidl also sold the Explorer ESA 1919, which looks similar, but i can't promise its the same internally.
-The scooter is similar to the Xiami M365 however there are some differences:
+The scooter is similar to the Xiaomi M365 however there are some differences:
 - the lights are mounted elsewhere
 - the light does not change when braking
 - it has no bluetooth (i count that as a plus)